Island Pepe; "Pepe" is the Polynesian word for "Baby".

 portrays our native language in a way that will keep it strong.

-Our goal is to help inspire our children, and parents alike, to preserve the
+We have a mission to help inspire our children, and parents alike, to preserve the

 language/culture of our ancestors and share it with the world.